forcepusher/com.bananaparty.arch/README.md

 	- Drag and drop ReferenceSource script besides your component, create ReferenceAsset SO and put it in the script.
 	- Create an Inspector reference to your ReferenceAsset from the MonoBehavior script that requires it.
 2. Need "FindObjectOfTypeAll"?
 Use the ReferenceListAsset.
-	- Follow the same steps as with FindObjectOfType, but use an ReferenceListAsset\<YourClass\>.
+	- Follow the same steps as with FindObjectOfType, but use a ReferenceListAsset\<YourClass\>.
 3. Need "SceneContext Container"?
 Use the ReferenceAsset.
 	- Follow the same steps as with FindObjectOfType.
 4. Need "GlobalContext Container"?
 Use the GlobalPrefabAsset.